 Once the lease administration solution makes the correct calculations for the capitalization schedule, it will need to send the appropriate journal entries to your accounting or ERP system.

 Security has always been an important lease accounting consideration, but new mandates make it even more of a concern.
 Consider only vendors that conduct SSAE 16 audits, and offer three-factor authentication to ensure that your system is accessed by only those authorized to do so.

-You may not know from the beginning how much help you will need implementing your new technology and getting ready to comply with the new standard.
-Most vendors will provide technical implementation services, but the best partners also have a team that can help with lease abstraction, data migration, and operational consulting.
+You may not know from the beginning how much help you will need implementing your new technology and getting ready to comply with the new lease accounting standard.
+Most vendors will provide technical implementation services, but the best partners also have a team of experts that can help with lease abstraction, data migration, and operational consulting.